Are you looking for the best UV light to kill mold in your HVAC system?

 Read Also: What Are The Best Honeywell HVAC UV Lights?

-How Does An Ultraviolet Light Kill Mold?
+How Does An HVAC UV Light Kill Mold?

 UV light bulbs stops mold growth by damaging their DNA.
 UV light has been in use for decades to sterilize air, water, and food.